giridhar30/EventManagement/README.md

 ## Database and data
  + The database of this application has been hosted online
- + The hosted database already has required data
+ + The hosted database already has the required data
  + So, no need to do anything for DB configuration
+ + Just get the username and password of the database from us.

 ## API keys
  + As this repo is public, it is not allowed to publish the keys in public forum